 No. ref Noise Problem Actions taken to prevent or minimise noise Completion Date 1 Feeding Pigs Ad-lib system, so no spikes in noise and pig activity due to feeding times.
 In place.
 2 Feed delivery Blower and vacuum type delivery vehicles fitted with low noise units.
-In place

-3 Feed preparation No milling and mixing on farm.
+In place 3 Feed preparation No milling and mixing on farm.
 All delivered in.
 N/A 4 Pig movements Pigs only moved during the day and maintained in stable batches In place 5 Pig loading, in and out Few movements as possible.
 Short duration.
 Aim to minimise animal stress.
 In place 6 Bedding pens Operations carried out during normal working hours.
 N/A 7 Mucking out Pigs only mucked out during the day.
 Operations carried out during normal working hours.
-Vehicles maintained in accordance with manufacturer's recommendations, and defective silencers replaced.
+Vehicles maintained in accordance with manufacturer's N/A recommendations, and defective silencers replaced.
 Audible reversing signals required for safety purposes.
-N/A 8 Slurry transfer pump (where applicable) Electric submersed pump, intermittent operation, regular servicing.
-In place 9 Dirty water/slurry tanker filling and emptying (where applicable) Intermittent activity.
+8 Dirty water tanker filling and emptying Intermittent activity.
 High output equipment reduces working hours.
 Engine revs kept low where possible.
 All equipment regularly serviced and operated to current standards.
 Dirty water mixed with slurry in lagoon.
-In place

-10 Slurry loading/transport and spreading Operations carried out during normal working hours.
+In place 10 Manure loading/transport and spreading Operations carried out during normal working hours.
 Vehicles maintained in accordance with manufacturer's recommendations, and defective silencers replaced.
 Audible reversing signals required for safety purposes.
 N/A 11 Delivery of supplies and materials Typically small deliveries during normal working hours by arrangement.
 Low perceived impact.
 In place 12 Vehicles operating within installation boundary Operations mainly carried out during normal working hours.
 Vehicles maintained in accordance with manufacturer's recommendations, and defective silencers replaced.
 Audible reversing signals required for safety purposes.
+In place

-Yards maintained to In place repair holes.
+Yards maintained to repair holes.
 Minimal and infrequent use of heavy vehicles on site, due to the system type.
 13 Alarms (where applicable) Alarm system rings key personnel as well as emitting audible alarm on site.
 This increases the likelihood of prompt action should the alarm system be triggered.
-And the fact that off-site personnel are also contacted, reduces the In place chance of continual sounding of the alarms when staff are not present on site e.g. overnight.
+And the fact that off-site personnel are also contacted, reduces the chance of continual sounding of the alarms when staff are not present on site e.g. overnight.
+In place

-Last reviewed July 2021
+Last reviewed July 2024